From Montreal to Quebec City: Road trip tips, route & highlights

 The Deschambault-Grondines watermill

 We finally come across a watermill in Deschambault-Grondines.
 It dates back to 1802 and now houses a small museum.
-This deals with the history of the mill and repeatedly presents handicraft exhibitions.
+This focuses on the history of the mill and presents arts and crafts exhibits.

 Moulin de la Chevrotiere